nus-cs2113-AY2122S1/ip/docs/README.md

 >> * Example: `update 5 description`

 ### Find a Task
-This command allows you to Tasks related to a specific keyword.
+This command allows you to find Tasks related to a specific keyword.
 > #### `find` -> task that is related to the keyword
 >> * Format: `find <KEYWORD>`
 >> * Example: `find read`